bytebase/bytebase.com-old/content/docs/en/how-to-contribute.md

 ---
-title: 🕊️ Contribute to Bytebase
+title: 🕊️ How to Contribute
 description: This section shows the steps of contributing to Bytebase.
 ---